NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Duration increased to 17 frames
     - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
     - Small subbable window now exists as a result
+    - Is grabbable for the first 26 frames after super freeze (hitbox appears on 29)
 - RA has defense frames and can be grabbed during airborne frames
 - GRKnJ
     - Summons a 6A monster that hits for a small bounce